 Dancing on the Razor's Edge of Creativity

-Creativity and mental health is a paradox, run a Google search and you’ll see two different perspectives:
+Creativity and mental health is a paradox, run a web search and you’ll see two different perspectives:

 Dig deeper, and this contradiction between wellness and struggle in creativity continues to emerge.